arth-simon/edge_tpu_lane_detection/README.md

 ## How to use it

 ### Training
-1. We use <b>"TuSimple Lane Detection Challenge"</b> dataset for training, please download dataset from [TuSimple github](https://github.com/TuSimple/tusimple-benchmark/tree/master/doc/lane_detection), and decompress as following directory structure:
-     - ${DatasetsPath}/train_set/
-       - clips/
-       - label_data_0313.json
-       - ...
-     - ${DatasetsPath}/test_set
-       - clips/
-       - test_tasks_0627.json
-       - ...
+1. Dataset Creation: @Alwin please explain.
+We want to generate a train, validation and test set.
 2. Modify the element <b>TuSimple_dataset_path</b> at config.json by your environment,
 3. run <b>train_tflite.py</b> for training

         > python3 train_tflite.py

-### TF-Lite model convertion
+### TF-Lite model convertion and Edge TPU Compiler
 Once the training finish, we must convert model as TF-Lite model for mobile platform.
 Please run <b>generate_tflite_model.py</b> to convert model, the converted model is named same as element <b>"tflite_model_name"</b> at config.json.

     > python3 generate_tflite_model.py

-<b>Note</b> : Even though tf-2.0 use new convertor(MLIR converter?) as default to convert tf-lite model, but our model will face many problem when convertng, such as convert finish but allocat_tensor error, or double Dequnatize node error.
-To go through the convertion for learning, i set converter.experimental_new_converter as False at Tensorflow 2.4.0-dev20200815
+Once the TFlite model is created, we need to use the edge tpu compiler to generate a model compatibel with the Coral.
+Please note you need to set the experimental and undocumented "a" flag because of the subgraphs

+    > edgetpu_compiler -a [modelpath...]

 ### Test the model